-On the other hand, point source pollution, as the name suggests, comes from a single source that is discharged directly into a water body, such as a pipe, storm sewer or outfall.
+On the other hand point source pollution comes from a single source that is discharged directly into a water body such as a pipe, storm sewer or outfall.
 Point source pollution is subject to regulation by permit.
 Discharges from wastewater treatment facilities are an example of point source pollution.